 An alternative to extending contracts on all land is offering to extend contracts on the most highly erodible land with new bids.
 Fewer respondents, 50 percent, are in strong agreement with this option, but there is a much more homogeneous agreement (Table 52).
-There are no significant differences in the responses among age groups, districts, gross sales levels, or those who wish to extend their contracts versus those who do not.
-This type of response suggests that there is strong support for government protection of the most highly erodible land.
+There are no significant differences in the re-